 The Eno River Association’s land protection program is at the heart of our mission.
 Since 1966, the Association has worked actively to conserve the lands and waters along the Eno River and its tributaries.
 We protect water quality, wildlife habitat, and ecological diversity, while also working to provide recreational opportunities and scenic open spaces that connect people to the natural environment of the Eno River basin.

-Land protection is accomplished through voluntary means by working in partnership with landowners to permanently protect important natural areas.
-Protection can occur in a variety of ways, including ownership acquisition for parklands and nature preserves, as well as the use of conservation agreements or easements which leave the land in private hands while safeguarding its important natural resources.
-Contributions to the Margaret C. Nygard Land Acquistion Fund and the Allen Lloyd Fund for the Protection of the Upper Eno support the purchase of conservation lands and easements.
+Land protection is accomplished by working in partnership with landowners to permanently protect important natural areas.
+We achieve protection in a variety of ways, including fee simple purchase of lands for parks and nature preserves, as well as the use of conservation easements which leave the land in private hands while safeguarding its important natural resources.
+Contributions to the Margaret C. Nygard Land Acquisition Fund and the Allen Lloyd Fund for the Protection of the Upper Eno support the purchase of conservation lands and easements.

 What Types of Properties are Appropriate for Land Conservation?

 If you own land in the Eno River Basin (click to see map), we would be happy to speak with you about protecting it.
 It can be as small as 1 acre or larger than 100 acres.
 We are especially interested if your property has river or stream frontage, woodlands, or cultural or historical resources or is within an Eno-New Hope wildlife corridor.

 For more information, please contact Kim Livingston at (919) 620-9099 ext.
 206, or email firstname.lastname@example.org.